Curved Page Divider

 Understanding Foster Child Needs in Virginia

-The Department of Social Services (DSS) manages Virginia's foster care system, which consists of a network of secure and equipped foster homes, group homes, and supervised residential facilities for children who are not left with their birth families.
+The Department of Social Services (DSS) manages Virginia's foster care system, which consists of a network of secure and equipped foster homes, group homes, and supervised residential facilities for children who are not placed with their birth families.
 The fundamental purpose of foster care is to provide a secure temporary home until families are reunited or when the child is adopted or appointed as a guardian.

 The Age At Which Children End Up In Foster Care